 Is the Museum open daily to the public for tours?

-What is the cost of a tour?
+What is the cost of a Public Tour or Open House?

 Are children permitted on the tour?

 We encourage families to take a tour and teach their children about Roberto Clemente.
-For the safety and comfort of all visitors, we suggest that children over the age of 12 join the tour.
+For the safety and comfort of all visitors, we suggest that only children over the age of 12 join the tour.
 Also, all children must be accompanied by an adult at all times.

 How long does it take to see the collection?